Urban Arts Fund Policies

 - All persons delivering programs or projects with UAF funds must be asked to submit (3) professional references.

-- Approval from a City Council representative is required on all MURAL and OUTDOOR Artworks placed on City Property.
+- Approval from a City Council representative is required on all murals and outdoor artworks placed on City Property.
+City and County of Denver – City Council District MAP.

 Please contact Mary Valdez at 720-865-4313, email@example.com